ATNIO/dbot-server/README.md

 #### Test the DBot

-We use payment channel make payment per request is possible on blockchain.
-So API consumers should use the [ATN client](https://github.com/ATNIO/atn-node-js/tree/alpha#atn-node-js) to call the API in DBot.
-You also can use the ATN client to test your DBot.
+We use payment channel technology which give use a "pay-per-call" design (every time you query the API you need to pay).
+So API consumers can use the [ATN client](https://github.com/ATNIO/atn-node-js/tree/alpha#atn-node-js) to call the API in DBot.
+You also can use the ATN client to test your own DBot.

 We also provide [Python ATN client](https://github.com/ATNIO/pyatn-client) which just for develop now.
 ```bash